Supernova calibration by gravitational wave: The uncertainty of Hubble constant

 \section{The uncertainty of Hubble constant}

 In the last section, we discussed the calibrations of the Pantheon sample of SNe Ia data by GWs.
 Now we can use the calibrated SNe Ia data to measure the Hubble constant $H_0$.
-To avoid the model dependence, we use the kinematic $d_L-z$ relation from Taylor expansion \cite{Gong:2004sd},
+Since the calibration of the luminosity distance by GWs involves only one-step distance ladder, the measured Hubble constant can overcome the the problem from electromagnetic distance ladder.
+To avoid the dependence of cosmological models, we use the kinematic $d_L-z$ relation from Taylor expansion \cite{Gong:2004sd},

-where $q_{0}$ is the deceleration parameter.
-To apply the relation \eqref{dl*}, only low-redshift SNe Ia data can be used.
-Following \cite{Riess:2016jrr}, to avoid the possibility of a coherent flow in the more local volume, we use 237 SNe Ia in the redshift range $0.023< z < 0.15$ to constrain the Hubble constant $H_0$ with the cosmographic expansion \eqref{dl*}.
+to fit low-redshift SNe Ia data, where $q_{0}$ is the deceleration parameter.
+Following Ref. \cite{Riess:2016jrr}, to avoid the possibility of a coherent flow in the more local volume, we use 237 SNe Ia in the redshift range $0.023< z < 0.15$ to constrain the Hubble constant $H_0$ with the cosmographic expansion \eqref{dl*}.
 As discussed in \cite{Camarena:2019moy}, the minimum cutoff of $z$ is large enough to reduce the impact of cosmic variance, and the maximum $z$ is small enough to avoid the dependence on cosmological models.

 Now we determine cosmological parameters $H_0$ and $q_0$ by marginalizing over $M_{B}$ with the Bayesian analysis,